michaljanocko/haskell_bois/content/9/post_en.md

 - Both Petrs left us and headed back towards their car
 - Let's go downhill to Náchod
 - Sportisimo was closed due to reconstruction, we can another one in Trutnov… didn't help but thanks
-- A random lady saved Michael and got him new panniers for free
+- A random lady saved Michal and got him new panniers for free
 - Special thanks to the random lady from Náchod and her friend and former owner of the panniers, Ms. Iveta
 - Sorry for the late post.
 It has been in making since yesterday.
 We're gonna try to post in time today.